-What are the Hardest Languages for English Speakers to Learn?
+What are the hardest languages to learn for English speakers?

-All languages are as easy as each other to learn as a native tongue, but when it comes to a second language, languages which differ more from your first language tend to be harder.
-Vocabulary varies, of course, but so can word order, grammar and word formation, so you might find it harder to predict how to build a noun from an adjective or turn a verb into a noun.
+When it comes to learning a second language, languages which have more differences to your first language tend to be much harder.
+Vocabulary varies, of course, but so can word order, grammar and word-formation.

-You might be au fait with chic designers or talking about the Zeitgeist.
-So it’s no surprise that French, Spanish, Dutch, German and Italian are considered among the easier languages to learn because of their closeness to English.
+It’s no surprise that French, Spanish, Dutch, German and Italian are considered among the easier languages to learn because of their closeness to English.
 We know they don’t always sound that close, but linguistically they’re similar.
-Besides, they all share an alphabet, with only a few letters – like é, ö, ñ, ü for example – differing from the ones we recognise and write every day.
+Besides, they all share an alphabet, with only a few letters – like é, ö, ñ, ü for example – differing from the ones we recognise and use every day.

-Other languages can seem vastly different, with writing and reading systems so far from our own we feel we’ll never grasp them.
-In no particular order, some of the hardest to learn are:
+Other languages can seem vastly different, with writing and reading systems so far from our own it can feel like we’ll never grasp them.
+In no particular order, some (not all) of the hardest to learn are: